made2591/blog.madeddu.xyz/content/quotes.md

 <span style="font-size: 11px; font-style: italic;">(He will win who knows when to fight and when not to fight)<span>

-It's very hard to make creators work on something they dislike
+It's very hard to make creators work on something they dislike.

 <span style="font-size: 11px; font-style: italic;">(Daniel Vassallo, Software Development Engineer, AWS)<span>

-Before you embark on a journey of revenge, dig two graves
+Before you embark on a journey of revenge, dig two graves.

 <span style="font-size: 11px; font-style: italic;">(Confucius)<span>